valentina-arputhasamy/spatialDiD-simulation-code/README.md

 This project requires the following software and packages:

-- **JAGS** — must be installed on your machine before running the code.
+- **JAGS:** must be installed on your machine before running the code.
 - **R packages:** `tidyverse`, `rjags`, `coda`, `kableExtra`, `loo`

 ## Just Want to View the Output?